SIGWROC/sigwroc/content/about/_index.md

     title: Assistant Professor
     institution: University of Missouri – Kansas City
     role: Co-Chair
+  - bio: "Alfred Owusu-Ansah (he/him/his) is a PhD student at the Department of Humanities at Michigan Technological University.
+His PhD research seeks to argue for a broader understanding of literacy-in-action by advancing a posthuman pedagogy for writing and programming. "
+    name: Alfred Owusu-Ansah
+    title: Ph.D.
+Student
+    institution: Michigan Technological University
+    status: Former
+    role: Graduate Student Representative
+    imageUrl: /uploads/owusu-ansah-alfred_profile.jpeg
+    alttext: Profile of Alfred Owusu-Ansah.
 cccc_meetings:
   - heading: 2017 CCCCs Meeting
     text: Our innaugural meeting held in Portland, OR!
 We set the foundations of the